janv93/trading-view-bot/README.md

 set the Inputs of the Pivot Reversal Strategy before creating the alert:

-What I use currently (probably suboptimal, still improving):
+What I use currently use (probably suboptimal, still improving):

 timeframe: 3min
 LeftBars: 3